hanhuyeny2k/holberton-system_engineering-devops/0x08-networking_basics_2/README.md

 * The first line of all the Bash scripts should be exactly #!/usr/bin/env bash
 * The second line of all the Bash scripts should be a comment explaining what is the script doing

+## More info
+* For multiple choice question type tasks, just type the number of the correct answer in the answer file.

 ## Compilation and Execution
 `$ chmod u+x <filename>`